Trans and Queer Training

 For your work.
 For your family and friends.
 For yourself.
 Learn more about transgender and queer issues in our world today.

 We at the Trans and Queer Training program offer trainings, workshops, and consultation to organizations on lesbian, gay, bisexual, transgender, queer, and other gender and sexuality topics.
 We want to help your organization create inclusive spaces and promote education on gender and sexuality in our communities.

 Please contact us at email@example.com for more information.

 We offer trainings on many diverse trans and queer topics.
 Some of our most common training topics include:

 In addition to our trainings, we also provide consultation services in various fields for focused development.

-Carey Jean Sojka, PhD, is an Assistant Professor of Gender, Sexuality, and Women’s Studies at Southern Oregon University.
+Carey Jean Sojka, PhD, is an Associate Professor of Gender, Sexuality, and Women’s Studies at Southern Oregon University.
 Her research and teaching interests include transgender studies, embodiment, gender, sexuality, race, disability, and fat studies.
 Carey founded the Trans and Queer Trainings program based on her work facilitating community trainings on transgender, lesbian, gay, bisexual, and queer issues in our region.

 Jessica D. Wakefield, MLDR